Collagen - leaky gut and acne

 Research shows that the best diet for gut flora (and thus for acne) is a diet high in fruit and vegetables and minimal in processed foods such as whole and semi-finished products, as well as refined sugar.

-So load up on fruits and vegetables (especially colorful ones!) and cut back on processed foods and you're already on your way to better gut and skin health.
+So load up on fruits and vegetables (especially colorful ones!) and cut down on processed foods and you're already on your way to better gut and skin health.

 Prebiotics and probiotics for acne